ignashevroman/laravel-redis-sentinel-retry/README.md

 > **Note:** The configuration options are the same as in [namoshek/laravel-redis-sentinel](https://github.com/Namoshek/laravel-redis-sentinel), with two additional options for retry functionality:
 - `sentinel_max_retries`: The number of retry attempts for Redis operations (default: 3).
 - `sentinel_retry_delay`: The delay between retries in microseconds (default: 100,000).

+## Differences in Implementation:

+1. **Retry Logic (Retries)**
+    - This implementation introduces **retry logic** to handle transient errors such as **temporary connection failures** or **readonly states**.
+This allows automatic retries of requests if Redis becomes operational again after a failure.
+    - In the case of an error like "READONLY" or a connection loss, the client will automatically retry the connection multiple times, improving the system's resilience.

+2. **Integration with Redis Sentinel:**
+    - This implementation enhances the **automatic failover mechanism** with Redis Sentinel.
+When the primary Redis server fails, the system automatically switches to a new master, if possible.
+    - The **new master** is selected via **Redis Sentinel**, and if the current client loses connection or becomes "readonly", it tries to reconnect to the new master, taking into account settings for **retry attempts and delays**.

+3. **Configuration Parameters:**
+    - Two new configuration parameters were added to this package:
+        - `sentinel_max_retries` — the maximum number of reconnection attempts.
+        - `sentinel_retry_delay` — the delay between reconnection attempts.
+    - These parameters provide flexibility in configuring the number of retries and delays for reconnection in case of failures.

+4. **RedisWrapper Reconnection Logic:**
+    - The **RedisWrapper** class manages the Redis client and encapsulates the retry logic, error checking, and failover handling.
+    - If the connection is lost or becomes readonly, RedisWrapper automatically retries the connection for a set number of attempts, improving Redis availability.

+5. **Error Handling in RedisWrapper:**
+    - When an error occurs, such as a lost connection or readonly error, RedisWrapper attempts to **reconnect** through **handleFailover** (a method that manages reconnection).
+    - If Redis does not recover after several attempts, an exception is thrown, just like in a standard Redis error scenario.

+In general, this implementation focuses on improving fault tolerance and automating Redis connection management with Redis Sentinel, along with additional settings for controlling retry attempts and delay between reconnections.

 ## License